Merchant Account Fees Explained

 In conclusion, the merchant account fees you’ve been charged aren’t set in stone.

-When you negotiate, your goal is to lower either the credit card processing percentage or lowering the markup on the interchange-plus plan.
+When you negotiate, your goal is to lower either the credit card processing percentage or reduce the markup on the interchange-plus plan.
 Some providers may bring both down.

-SwipeSum not only has years of experience negotiating for you.
-We have also developed our own software called Staitment that can automatically detect any unnecessary fees and save you money.
+SwipeSum has years of experience negotiating to support businesses in this ongoing effort.
+We have also developed our own software, called Staitment, that can automatically detect any unnecessary fees and save you money.

 One more thing to remember about merchant services fees: Your price may vary based on how you process payments.
 Your payment gateway is either a point of sales system in the store, a mobile phone reader, or an online portal.
 Fees vary based on the risk of fraud posed by each type of gateway, with online being the riskiest and therefore the priciest.

-Pick your merchant services provider carefully – you don’t want unnecessary costs when you can be saving money!
+Pick your merchant services provider carefully – you don't want unnecessary costs when you can save money!
+Remember, you don't have to take this task on alone.
+With Swipesum, you have expert support on your side throughout the process.

 Read more